HydroModPy/HydroModPy/docs/source/cli/process.rst

 Whether it reaches the network is declared, not assumed.
-Each description lists under ``hmp:invocation.network`` every host the capability contacts, and an empty list means it runs on a node with no route out at all -- which is what ``terrain-delineate`` declares.
+Each description lists under ``hmp:invocation.network`` every host the capability contacts, and an empty list means it runs on a node with no route out at all -- which is what ``terrain-delineate`` declares. ``data-fetch`` declares the four providers it may reach, one per source it serves, because that is the set an orchestrator has to allow before it has read the request; which of them a given run reached is named host by host under ``hosts`` in ``outputs/fetch.json``.
 A gate records every name the process resolves and every address it connects to and refuses one the declaration does not carry, so the list is checked rather than promised.

 It is not, however, free of the filesystem outside the job.
-Each description lists under ``hmp:invocation.writes_outside_jobdir`` every location the capability needs writable; ``terrain-delineate`` names ``$TMPDIR``, where it assembles one catchment per outlet before writing the two vector products into the job.
+Each description lists under ``hmp:invocation.writes_outside_jobdir`` every location the capability needs writable; both capabilities name ``$TMPDIR``, where ``terrain-delineate`` assembles one catchment per outlet and where ``data-fetch`` gives each fetch a scratch directory it owns.
 An empty list means the job directory is the only thing that has to be writable.

 The invocation contract
 -----------------------